Sign Up for a Free Account

 11 Agent TZ (saxitoxin) was derived from the last two letters of the surname of its principal investigator, biochemist Edward Shantz (1908-2005).
 Shantz worked for three decades in a Department of Defense laboratory at Fort Detrick, Maryland, before joining the University of Wisconsin in 1972.

-This article also does not address either the use of toxins (ie, an antigenic poison or venom of plant or animal origin, causing disease when present at low concentration in the body) or the use of nuclear or radiological agents.
+This article also does not address either the use of toxins (ie, an antigenic poison or venom of plant or animal origin that causes disease when present at low concentration in the body) or the use of nuclear or radiological agents.

 This is an article preview.